hamza-dugmag/hamza-dugmag/README.md

 ### Hello! 👋

-I'm an Engineering Science student at the University of Toronto majoring in Electrical and Computer Engineering.
+I'm a graduating Engineering Science student at the University of Toronto majoring in Electrical and Computer Engineering.
 I'm a passionate designer and leader interested in power electronics and electric drives.
-Driven by my core values of accessibility, sustainability, and reliability, I collaborate with others to improve the human condition.
+Driven by my core values of innovation and sustainability, I collaborate with others to improve the human condition.

 - https://hamzadugmag.com
 - https://github.com/hamza-dugmag